yue-dongchen/translation-exercises/en-fr/[Simple English Wikipedia] Saturn.en.typ

 #parallel[
   = Saturn
 ][
-  = #unknown[Saturn]
+  = Saturne
 ]

 #parallel[
   Saturn is the sixth planet from the Sun in the Solar system.
 ][
-  Le Saturn est la sixième #unknown[planete] #unknown[from the] soleil dans le system soleil.
+  Saturne est la sixième planète du soleil dans le système solaire.
 ]

 #parallel[
   Saturn is one of the four gas giant planets in the Solar System, with Jupiter, Uranus, and Neptune.
 It is the second largest planet in the Solar System (Jupiter is larger).
 ][
-  Le Saturn est des quatre plus grandes #unknown[planetes] dans #unknown[la system soleil], entre #unknown[Jupiter, Uranus, and Neptune].
+  Saturne est des quatre plus grandes planètes dans le systèm solaire, entre Jupiter, Uranus et Neptune.
+C’est la deuxième plus grande planète dans le système solaire (Jupiter est plus grande).
 ]

 #parallel[
   Saturn was named after the Roman god Saturn He was the Roman equivalent of the Greek god Kronos.
 Saturn's symbol is ♄ which is the symbol of Saturnus' sickle.
 ][
-  Le saturn prend son nom de #unknown[the Roman god Saturn].
-Il était l'équivalence du god #unknown[Greek Kronos].
-Le symbole du Saturn est ♄, le symbole de #unknown[the sickle] du saturn.
+  Saturne prend son nom du dieu romain Saturn.
+Il était l’équivalence du dieu grec Kronos.
+Le symbole de Saturn est ♄, le symbole de la faucile de Saturne.
 ]

 #parallel[
   Inside Saturn is probably a core of iron, nickel, silicon and oxygen compounds, surrounded by a deep layer of metallic hydrogen, then a layer of liquid hydrogen and liquid helium and finally, an outer gaseous layer.
 ][
-  Dans le Saturn il y a probablement #unknown[a core] de #unknown[compounds] de #unknown[iron, nickel, silicon and oxygen], #unknown[surrounded] #unknown[deeply] d'une #unknown[layer] de #unknown[metallic hydrogen], et ensuite une #unknown[layer] de #unknown[liquid hydrogen], et #unknown[liquid helium] et finalement, une #unknown[layer gaseous] périphique.
+  Dans Saturne il y a probablement un cœur des combinaisons du fer, nickel, silicium et oxygène, entouré profondément d'une couche de l’hydrogène metallique, et ensuite une couche de l’hydrogène liquide et l’hélium et finalement, d’une couche gazeuse périphique.
 ]

 #parallel[
   Saturn has 145 known moons orbiting the planet.
 The largest moon is Titan.
 Titan is larger in volume than the planet Mercury.
 It is the second-largest moon in the Solar System.
 The largest moon is a moon of Jupiter, Ganymede.
 There are also many rings around Saturn.
 These rings are made of ice with some rocks and dust.
 Some people think that that the rings were made by a moon impact or other event.
 Saturn is about 1,433,000,000 km (870,000,000 mi) on average from the Sun.
 Saturn takes 29.6 Earth years to move around the Sun.
 ][
-  Autour de la planete Saturn #unknown[orbit] 145 #unknown[moons] connus.
-Le plus grand moon est le #unknown[Titan].
-Le Titan est plus grand en #unknown[volume] que la planete #unknown[Mercury].
-C'est la deuxième plus grande moon dans le system soleil.
-La plus grande moon est une moon du #unknown[Jupiter], le #unknown[Ganymede].
-Il y a aussi plusieurs #unknown[rings] autour le Saturn.
-Ces rings #unknown[are made of] #unknown[ice] avec des #unknown[rocks and dust.] #unknown[Quelques gens croissent] que les rings sont made by a moon impact ou un autre occurence.
-Le #unknown[distance] entre le saturn et le soleil est en #unknown[moyen] 1.433.000.000 km.
-Il #unknown[requires] 29,6 ans pour le saturn de #unknown[move itself around] le soleil.
+  Autour de Saturne sont 145 lunes connus en orbite.
+La plus grande lune est Titan.
+Titan est plus grand en volume que la planète Mercure.
+C'est la deuxième plus grande lune dans le système solaire.
+La plus grande lune est une du Jupiter — Ganymède.
+Il y a aussi beaucoup des anneaux autour de Saturne.
+Ces anneaux se composent de glace avec des roches et poussière.
+Certaines personnes croient que les anneaux avaient lieu à travers un impact ou une autre occurence.
+La distance entre Saturne et le soleil est en moyenne environ 1.433.000.000 km.
+Il faut 29,6 années terrestres pour Saturne de se déplacer autour du soleil.
 ]

 This text is a passage taken from the Simple English Wikipedia article «Saturn», #link("https://simple.wikipedia.org/w/index.php?title=Saturn&oldid=9280530")[as published on 2 January 2024].